JavaScript is required

 Your involvement

-It's important that you and the teacher work together to achieve the best outcome for your child.
+It's important that you and your child’s teacher work together to achieve the best outcome for your child’s learning.

 With your consent, the teacher will:

-• develop a Term 3 Learning and Development Plan for your child, if delays in your child’s development are identified
+• develop a Term 3 Learning and Development Plan for your child, if delays in your child’s learning or development are identified

-• get the support of other early childhood development professionals as needed.
+• engage the support of other early childhood professionals as needed.

-If the teacher believes your child has a developmental delay in 2 or more key areas and would benefit from a second year of kindergarten, they will talk to you about your options and if you agree, they will complete a 'Declaration of eligibility' for a second year of funded kindergarten.
+If your child’s teacher believes your child has a developmental delay in 2 or more key areas and would benefit from an additional year of kindergarten or Pre-Prep, they will talk to you about your options.
+If you agree, they will complete a 'Declaration of Eligibility' for an additional year of funded kindergarten or Pre-Prep.
 They will send the declaration to us (the department).
 You will also get a copy.

-They will also complete a 'Second Year Statement' with your help during Term 4.
+They will also complete an 'Additional Year Statement' with your help during Term 4.

 Talk to your kindergarten service for more information or advice.